Mark-M3511/eventbrite_sboc_7_2/readme.md

 4) Configure Eventbrie SBOC with your credentials and other items at (admin/config/system/eventbrite_sboc).

---- TODO ---
+##TODO
-1) Develop and implement test automated cases
+1) Develop and implement automated test cases
 2) Continuous code improvements/changes to remain compliant with API changes/improvements
 3) Improve entity integration (i.e. allow more UI based interactions with local entities)